The New England Journal of Medicine August 25, 2023

 Multicenter, international

-Intervention Subcutaneous semaglutide 2.4 mg once weekly
+Intervention Subcutaneous semaglutide 2.4 mg administered once weekly for 52 weeks (initiated at 0.25 mg and escalated over 16 weeks).

-Comparator Matching placebo once weekly
+Comparator Matching subcutaneous placebo administered once weekly for 52 weeks.

 Study Limitations